 By segmenting customer behaviors, brands can understand different customer groups’ motivations, preferences and needs.
 There are many ways to segment behaviors, but some of the most popular factors brands focus on are:

-• Psychological behaviors (e.g., personalities more likely to fear missing out or those who are more skeptical and will likely need more convincing)
+Psychological behaviors (e.g., personalities more likely to fear missing out or those who are more skeptical)

-• Social behaviors (e.g., the willingness to act on the opinions of influencers or family and friends)
+Social behaviors (e.g., the willingness to act on influencers’ or family and friends’ opinions)

-By understanding buyers’ underlying behaviors and motivations, brands can better position products and services to meet the specific needs and expectations of the target audience.
+By understanding buyers’ behaviors and motivations, brands can better position products and services to meet their target audience’s needs.

 Why is it important to track customer behavior?

-It’s essential to stay updated on external factors that impact your target market’s buying habits so you can adjust pricing, development and marketing efforts accordingly.
+Staying updated on external factors that impact your target market’s buying habits helps you adjust pricing, development and marketing efforts accordingly.

-Here are five ways tracking customer behavior patterns can benefit your overall strategy:
+Here’s how tracking customer behavior patterns benefits your overall strategy:

 However, design choices and psychology alone don’t impact consumer buying behavior.
 In the next section, we’ll explore four more common influences.